 Call The Police

 Assess for safety within your vehicle and any other cars involved in the accident.
 If anyone has serious injuries, call an ambulance immediately.
 Still, even when injuries are minor or nonexistent, it’s often recommended to call the police and report the accident.
 Not only is this the best way to help people on-site, but it can also help with the evidence portion of your insurance agent’s investigation if a claim is filed.

 Call Your Insurance Company

-Your insurance provider will want to know about the accident as soon as possible.
+Your insurance provider will want to know about the accident immediately.
 This is especially important if you might be at fault for the accident or expect you or the other affected driver(s) to file a claim against your insurance.
-In these situations, quick reporting of the accident may help the company process these claims sooner.
+Quickly reporting the accident may help the company process these claims sooner.

 Gather and Exchange Information

 Exchanging personal contact and insurance information is a standard requirement following auto accidents.
 All involved drivers impacted by the accident should exchange this information items.
 Beyond that, it can be wise to document the accident scene.
 Doing so can make it easier for the insurance investigator later.
 If you have a camera on you, try to take photos of the area, including the vehicle’s positions, the street, and any nearby intersections, lights, or stop signs.

 Determine If You Need To File a Claim

 Deciding whether or not to file a claim can be tricky in some situations but is much clearer in others.
 If you are the only one involved in an accident and the total damages would cost less to repair than your deductible, or you do not have comprehensive and collision coverage to help repair your car, then filing a claim may not be an option.
 On the other hand, if the damages are severe or involve multiple parties, contacting your insurer and considering a claim becomes more critical.